Journal Partners

 Launch or transfer your journal with a trusted scholar-led publishing partner.

-OAPA works with associations, universities, and editorial teams to establish new journals and support the transfer of existing titles into a sustainable open publishing environment.
+OAPA works with associations, universities, scholarly societies, and editorial teams to establish new journals and support the transfer of existing titles into a sustainable open publishing environment.

-OAPA supports journals through a partnership model that clearly distinguishes between ownership, editorial leadership, and publishing operations.
+OAPA supports journals through a partnership model that distinguishes ownership, editorial leadership, and publishing operations.
 This helps journals remain academically led while benefiting from professional systems, training, and publishing support.

-This model is particularly well suited to association-owned, university-owned, and community-led journals that want to strengthen sustainability, reduce administrative burden, and build long-term publishing quality.
+The model is particularly suited to association-owned, university-owned, and community-led journals that want to strengthen sustainability, reduce administrative burden, and build long-term publishing quality.

 Owner

-The Owner is typically an association, university, scholarly society, or other academic body with a mission to advance knowledge in a disciplinary or interdisciplinary field.
-The Owner provides the journal’s strategic purpose, ensures alignment with its mission, and appoints the Editor-in-Chief.
+The Owner is typically an association, university, scholarly society, or academic body with a mission to advance knowledge in a disciplinary or interdisciplinary field.
+The Owner provides strategic purpose, ensures alignment with its mission, and appoints the Editor-in-Chief.

 Editor-in-Chief

 The Editor-in-Chief is the lead editor appointed by the Owner to advance the aims and scope of the journal.
-The Editor-in-Chief sets editorial policy, leads editorial decision-making, appoints or recommends members of the editorial team, and safeguards the scholarly quality and direction of the journal.
+The Editor-in-Chief sets editorial policy, leads editorial decision-making, appoints or recommends the editorial team, and safeguards scholarly quality.

 Publisher

 OAPA acts as the Publisher.
-We manage publishing technology and workflow systems, support indexing readiness and management, and provide training and development to strengthen editorial capability.
-Our role is to support the journal’s operations, visibility, and sustainability while working in partnership with the Owner and Editor-in-Chief.
+We manage publishing technology and workflow systems, support indexing readiness and management, and provide training and development to strengthen editorial capability, visibility, and sustainability.

 What OAPA supports

-OAPA’s annual support package is designed to provide a practical and sustainable foundation for journal operations, editorial development, and publishing visibility.
+OAPA’s annual support package provides a practical and sustainable foundation for journal operations, editorial development, publishing visibility, and long-term publishing quality.

-Editor-in-Chief Council membership: Gain access to the Editor-in-Chief Council to support leadership and shared practice.
+• Editor-in-Chief Council membership: access to shared leadership practice and sector discussion.

-Integrated conference scheduling application: Optional support for journals or associations running conference-linked programs.
+• Integrated conference scheduling application: optional support for journals or associations running conference-linked programs.
+Price on request

-iThenticate plagiarism checking: Optional plagiarism detection support for editorial workflows.
+• iThenticate plagiarism checking: optional plagiarism detection support for editorial workflows.
+Price on request

-Copyediting support: Optional copyediting services to support manuscript quality and publication readiness.
+• Copyediting support: optional copyediting services to support manuscript quality and publication readiness.
+Price on request

 Why partner with OAPA?